 CHEF KATIANNA HONG

 Katianna Hong, chef at Los Angeles’s critically acclaimed Yangban, adored Squid Game long before Netflix reached out about a partnership on the immersive fan experience, Squid Game: The Trials.
-Squid Game: The Trials offers all the excitement and strategy of the original series without the danger — and this time, the payoff is a range of delectable Korean dishes curated by Hong.
+Squid Game: The Trials offers all the excitement and strategy of the original series without the danger — and this time, the payoff is a range of delectable Korean dishes that Hong collaborated on.
 “We’re thrilled to help evolve the night market program by infusing and injecting some of our signature flavors into the menu for fans to enjoy.”

 Here, Chef Kat sets the scene for her dream dinner party.